 Step 7: Mark the challenges and strategies used

-List the challenges you or your customers or your team faced in this while.
-Highlight the strategies you used, irrespective of if they were successful or a complete disaster.
+List the challenges you your customers or your team faced in this while.
+Highlight the strategies you used, irrespective of whether they were successful or a complete disaster.
 It is still your learning and it matters.

 Based on this you can bullet the features you would like in your application.
-80% of the founder who has not used this approach, realize what are the crucial features of the application later.
+80% of the founders who have not used this approach, realize what are the crucial features of the application later.

 Once you are sure to go ahead then is the right time to find the right company for your development requirement.
 If you are a non-technical person then you might face a lot of trouble deciding who the right tech partner is.
 Well, not anymore:

 What are the signs of a potentially successful startup idea?